 Q. Are there any other data available besides what is downloadable from the WEO database?

 A. No. All of the data that can be released to the public are already incorporated into the WEO online database.
 Missing data in the table downloads and CSV files are indeed unavailable and not a result of a technical issue.
 Data underlying charts/figures in the WEO publication can be found on the publication’s webpage.
 We do have more data but access to the full database is only for internal IMF staff for research purposes (IMF working papers, IMF staff reports, etc.).

 For more IMF data, see the "Data and Statistics" section of the IMF website (http://www.imf.org/external/np/ds/matrix.htm).
 You may also find suggestions to other possible sources from the WEO Data Forum.

 3) Specific Data Series

 Q. What is the constant price base year for GDP?
 Is it constant across all countries?

 A. The information on base years for national accounts at constant prices is gathered from IMF country desk officers and is country-specific.
-This information is provided in the Country Information summary page or Country/Series-specific data notes option you may choose to append to the report at the end of a query, or Table F of the most recent WEO publication’s Statistical Appendix.
+This information is provided in the Country Information summary page, Country/Series-specific data notes option you may choose to append to the report at the end of a query, or Table F of the most recent WEO publication’s Statistical Appendix.

 Q. Why do the GDP deflator (NGDP_D) and/or the Consumer Price Index (PCPI) not equal 100 in the specified base year?